 Sailing.
-The MSU Sailing Club has its home on the east shore of Lake Lansing.
-For information about sailing, contact the Sailing Club, 353-5108.
+The MSU Sailing Club has its home on the south shore of Lake Lansing.
+Call 353-5108.

 Swimming.
 The IM indoor pools provide year-around swimming for both men and women.
 Children may also swim at certain times.
 The outdoor IM pool is popular from May to October, depending on the weather.